 If you want to park close to the old town, you can use the public parking garage on the “Ilijina Glavica” located on the west side of the city walls and Pile gate only 7 minute walk from the old town.

-This parking lot is the most convenient option and offers a great view of the city.
-You will pay more expensive (7 euro-1 hour) than ther parking options we will suggest you in this post.
+This parking is called Best in Parking – Garaza Ilijina Glavica and is the most convenient option and offers a great view of the city.
+You will pay more expensive (7 euro-1 hour/ or 70 euro for a day) than the parking options we will suggest you in this post.

 There is a small family-owned parking lot located in the heart of Dubrovnik, called “Dubrovnik daily parking” and they offer just 8 double spaces for their customers (20 euros per day).
 Although the distance from the parking lot to the Ploče gate, the southern entrance to the Old Town, is about 10 minutes, we recommend taking the route up Petra Kresimira for a 15-minute walk with a stunning view and no stairs..

 Street parking is also available in Dubrovnik, but only in the newer part of Dubrovnik; it is limited and can be challenging to find.
 It’s essential to be aware that street parking requires payment usually by buying a parking ticket from a nearby vending machine.
 Be sure to read the signs carefully, as parking regulations in Dubrovnik are strict.
 You may be subject to fines if you do not follow the rules.
 So let’s talk about cheaper options.